Nazar17P3426/ViewerMade/README.md

 # ViewerMade
-All of no GDI malwares, GDI malwares, ransomwares, joke programs, games and more stuff are here! :)
+All of non-GDI malwares, GDI malwares, ransomwares, joke programs, games and more stuff are here! :)